 Rachel Nixon is a British-Canadian fine art photographer – and former journalist – based in Vancouver.

 In 2019, Rachel graduated with honours from the VanArts professional photography program in Vancouver.
-Her work has been exhibited internationally and received accolades including two Julia Margaret Cameron Awards for abstract photography.
+Her work has been exhibited internationally and received accolades including four Julia Margaret Cameron Awards.

 In 2019, Rachel graduated with honours from the VanArts professional photography program in Vancouver.
-Her work has been exhibited internationally and received accolades including two Julia Margaret Cameron Awards for abstract photography.
+Her work has been exhibited internationally and received accolades including four Julia Margaret Cameron Awards.

 back to gallery